Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 Yuri Maksimov

-Over the past month, few people have given their assessment of the fact why I, a former Orthodox priest, voluntarily asked the Orthodox Church to no longer consider me either a clergyman or a Christian and converted to Islam.
+Over the past month, few people have not given their assessment of the fact why I, a former Orthodox priest, of my own free will asked the Orthodox Church to no longer consider me either a clergyman or a Christian and accepted Islam.
 Of course, such a case is still unusual for Russia, but it is by no means the second, as many media outlets are trying to present today.
-In addition to Ali Vyacheslav Polosin and me, Islam was accepted by three more ministers of the Russian Orthodox Church, as well as a large number of Christians.
+In addition to Ali Vyacheslav Polosin and me, three more ministers of the Russian Orthodox Church, as well as a large number of Christians, accepted Islam.

-Superstitions, like hypocrites, we do not need.
-We do not show mercy to God by accepting Islam, but God shows mercy by accepting us into Islam.
+We don't need superstitions, like hypocrites.
+We do not show God mercy by accepting Islam, but God shows mercy by accepting us into Islam.

-Therefore, the ummah cherishes those people who themselves seek the truth, acquire knowledge themselves.
-We are not like those unfortunate Christian missionaries who for centuries forcibly converted and are now converting people to Christianity, promising them some material benefits, or quickly baptizing thousands of people who do not even know the Creed, the prayer "Our Father" and have never read New Testament.
+Therefore, the Ummah cherishes those people who seek the truth themselves and acquire knowledge themselves.
+We are not like those would-be Christian missionaries who for centuries forcibly converted and are now converting people to Christianity, promising them some material benefits, or quickly baptize thousands of people who do not even know the Creed, the Lord’s Prayer and have never read New Testament.

-Therefore, the anger towards those who voluntarily and consciously, relying on the baggage of knowledge, chooses Islam, on the part of some functionaries of religious institutions is special.
-Therefore, professional writers of libels do not skimp on digging through dirty linen, citing unthinkable arguments about why a person voluntarily ceased to associate himself with the "religion of the majority."
-Entire "studies" on the topic of "underwear" are written.
+Therefore, there is a special anger towards those who voluntarily and consciously, based on their knowledge, choose Islam on the part of some functionaries of religious institutions.
+That’s why professional writers of lampoons don’t skimp on digging through dirty laundry, bringing unimaginable arguments about why a person, of his own free will, stopped associating himself with the “religion of the majority.”
+Entire “studies” are written on the topic of “underwear”.

-I could not resist the temptation to delve into dirty linen and the teacher of the Moscow Theological Academy, Yuri Maksimov.
-On a typical missionary site, where a call for one's religion is a drop in a sea of dirty insults to the religions of his gentile compatriots, he posted the article "The Anatomy of Treason."
-In it, according to him, he "with God's help" gave "exhaustive answers" and refuted "all claims and questions to Christianity", published by me earlier.
-Once I remembered the words of the gospel Jesus Christ (peace be upon him): “Everyone who exalts himself will be humbled, and he who humbles himself will be exalted” (Luke 14:11).
+Yuri Maksimov, a teacher at the Moscow Theological Academy, could not resist the temptation to delve into his dirty laundry.
+On a typical missionary site, where a call in favor of one’s religion is a drop in the sea of filthy insults to the religions of one’s non-religious compatriots, he posted an article “The Anatomy of Treason.”
+In it, according to him, he “with God’s help” gave “exhaustive answers” and refuted “all claims and questions about Christianity” that I had previously published.
+Somehow I remembered the words of the Gospel Jesus Christ (peace be upon him): “Everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”
+(Luke 14:11).

 But did he really answer all the questions of the “former priest”, and with him many Muslims?
-Or is he even more mired in his inherent hatred of Islam, Judaism and other religions, in order to hear the coveted ringing of coins flying into his ark?
+Or did he become even more mired in his inherent hatred of Islam, Judaism and other religions in order to hear the longed-for clink of coins flying into his ark?

-Maksimov reproached me for the fact that, due to family circumstances, I received part of the spiritual education in absentia.
-But for this it was created and blessed by the church.
-It turns out that Maximov, instead of being an "obedient and humble sheep" in the "flock of Christ", rebels against the hierarchy, rejects its establishment.
-And Maksimov's pride is by no means limited to this.
+Maksimov reproached me for the fact that, due to family circumstances, I received part of my spiritual education in absentia.
+But that is why it was created and blessed by the church.
+It turns out that Maksimov, instead of being an “obedient and humble sheep” in the “flock of Christ,” rebels against the hierarchy and rejects its regulations.
+And Maksimov’s pride is by no means limited to this.

-One of the first arguments against me, he cites my youth and rapid advancement in the church ladder.
-Maximov, in his defense of the viciousness of early consecration to the priesthood, without noticing, stepped too far - he even forgot that the current Patriarch Alexy II, contrary to the rules of church councils, became a priest at the age of 21!
+One of the first arguments against me he cites is my youth and rapid advancement up the church ladder.
+Maksimov, in his defense of the depravity of early ordination to the priesthood, without noticing, went too far - he even forgot that the current Patriarch Alexy II, contrary to the rules of church councils, became a priest at the age of 21!

-And if we keep in mind his accusation against Ali Vyacheslav Polosin that he violated church canons by becoming a People's Deputy of Russia in 1990, then I think he followed the examples of the late Patriarch Pimen and the current Patriarch of Moscow and All Russia Alexy II, who became People's Deputies of the USSR in 1989 (Alexy II was then a metropolitan, a year later he became a patriarch, after which he was a deputy for another year and a half).
+And if we bear in mind his accusation against Ali Vyacheslav Polosin that he violated church canons by becoming a people's deputy of Russia in 1990, then I think he followed the examples of the late Patriarch Pimen and the current Patriarch of Moscow and All Rus' Alexy II, who became people's deputies of the USSR in 1989 (Alexy II was then a metropolitan, a year later he became a patriarch, after which he was a deputy for another year and a half).

 What is Ramadan?

-Every year for a Muslim comes a special time - Ramadan.
+Every year a special time comes for a Muslim - Ramadan.
 Ramadan is the 9th month of the Islamic lunar calendar.
-Muslims observe a fast from dawn to dusk, which consists in complete abstinence from food, drink, intimacy and evil deeds.
+Muslims observe fasting from dawn to dusk, which consists of complete abstinence from food, drink, intimacy and evil deeds.
 Acts of worship such as extra prayers, recitation of the Qur'an and charity are especially encouraged during Ramadan.

-People of different cultures have different traditions in Ramadan, whether it's the food they cook or iftars.
-Islamic spiritual values, such as generosity, compassion, mercy, are the basis of all these traditions, such as inviting guests, distributing food, etc.
+People of different cultures have different traditions during Ramadan, be it the food they prepare or the celebration of iftars.
+Islamic spiritual values such as generosity, compassion, mercy are the basis of all these traditions such as inviting guests, distributing food, etc.

 What makes Ramadan special?

-Ramadan marks the most sacred and significant night of the year - the Night of Predestination or Laylatul-Qadr.
-On this night, the first verses of the Qur'an were sent down.
+Ramadan contains the most sacred and significant night of the year - the Night of Predestination or Laylatul-Qadr.
+On this night the first verses of the Koran were revealed.
 The exact date of the Night of Destiny is unknown, but it is known that it falls on an odd number of the last ten days of Ramadan.
 It is believed that Laylatul-Qadr is the most sacred and significant night of the year.

 When is Ramadan?

-Every year, Ramadan moves forward 11 days.
+Every year Ramadan moves forward 11 days.
 This is because the Muslim calendar is based on the phases of the moon.
-Ramadan begins with the phase of the new moon.
-When determining the time of the month of Ramadan, visual observation is the basis, but when this is not possible, then it is allowed to use astronomical calculations.
-This year Ramadan starts on May 27th.
+Ramadan begins with the new moon phase.
+When determining the time of the month of Ramadan, visual observation is the basis, but when this is not possible, then astronomical calculations are allowed.
+This year, Ramadan begins on May 27th.

 Fasting is one of the five pillars of Islam.
-The Qur'an says that every Muslim must fast.
-The main reason why Muslims fast is the desire for the pleasure of Allah and the desire to fulfill His command.
-In addition, fasting is not only abstaining from food, but also from everything bad, a manifestation of humility, patience, enslavement of one's nafs.
+The Koran says that every Muslim is required to fast.
+The main reason why Muslims fast is the desire to please Allah and the desire to fulfill His command.
+In addition, fasting is not only abstinence from food, but also from everything bad, a manifestation of humility, patience, and enslavement of one’s nafs.

-There are about 1.6 billion Muslims in the world, but they fast for varying amounts of hours during Ramadan.
+There are about 1.6 billion Muslims in the world, but they fast for varying numbers of hours during Ramadan.
 Some Muslims fast more than others, depending on where they live and the length of the day.
-For example, the shortest fast for Muslims in Australia is 9 hours, while Muslims in Sweden and Iceland fast for more than 20 hours.
+For example, the shortest fast among Muslims in Australia is 9 hours, while Muslims in Sweden and Iceland fast for more than 20 hours.

 What kind of worship is performed only in Ramadan?

-In addition to the obligatory fasting, which can only be observed in Ramadan, a special prayer is performed this month - tarawih.
-Tarawih prayer is an obligatory Sunnah of the Messenger (peace be upon him) and is read after Isha prayer before the morning at 8 or 20 rak'ahs.
+In addition to the obligatory fast, which can only be observed in Ramadan, a special prayer is performed this month - tarawih.
+Tarawih prayer is an obligatory sunnah of the Messenger (peace be upon him) and is read after Isha prayer before the morning at 8 or 20 rak'ahs.

 Why do Muslims fast?

-In the fight against excess weight, most of us have experienced some form of abstinence from food.
-The abundance of diets today allows you to choose the one you like: sugar-free, water, fruit ...
-But a complete rejection of food from dawn to dusk throughout the month can cause surprise and bewilderment.
-Especially when entire nations are fasting: young and old, poor and rich, adults and children.
-What else, besides a shortened working day, is the beauty of Ramadan?
-Isn't such a post too harsh?
+In our struggle with excess weight, most of us have experienced some form of abstinence from food.
+The abundance of diets today allows you to choose the one you like: sugar-free, water, fruit...
+But a complete refusal to eat from dawn to dusk for the entire month can cause surprise and bewilderment.
+Especially when entire nations fast: young and old, poor and rich, adults and children.
+What else is the beauty of it, besides a shortened working day?
+Ramadan?
+Isn't this post too harsh?
 Maybe in Ramadan Muslims barely touch work, only fast and sleep during the day?
-Do they sleep at night and feast?
-What is the point of this month?
+Do they stay awake at night and feast?
+What is the essence of this month?

 Fasting is prescribed in every religion

-In Russian, fasting means voluntary abstinence from a certain type of food, or food in general, observed by believers.
+In Russian, fasting means voluntary abstinence from a specific type of food, or food in general, observed by believers.
 Fasting is practiced in almost all religions of the world.
 For example, in Hinduism.
-"Upavaasa" - fasting of pious Hindus on special occasions, as a sign of reverence for personal gods and repentance.
-This tradition is followed by most devout Hindus.
-On fasting days, they either do not eat anything, or get by with fruits, simple light food ...
-The Jews fast on Yom Kippur (the Day of Atonement, celebrated on the tenth day of the month of Tishrei, completing ten days of repentance).
-On this day, it is forbidden to eat, drink, bathe, wear leather clothes and shoes, and have sexual intercourse.
-In addition, the ban on work, as on Shabbat, also applies to Yom Kippur.
-And Moses (peace be upon him), according to the Torah, also fasted:
+"Upavaasa" is a fast of pious Hindus on special occasions, as a sign of honoring personal gods and repentance.
+This is the tradition followed by most devout Hindus.
+On fasting days, they either eat nothing or make do with fruits and simple light food...
+Jews fast on Yom Kippur (Day of Atonement, celebrated on the tenth day of the month of Tishrei, ending Ten days of repentance).
+On this day it is forbidden to eat, drink, wash, wear leather clothes and shoes, or have sexual intercourse.
+In addition, the prohibition on work, as on Shabbat, also applies to Yom Kippur.
+And Moses (peace be upon him), according to the Torah, also observed fasting:

 “And Moses stayed there with the Lord forty days and forty nights, neither eating bread nor drinking water” (Exodus 34:28)

-Catholics fast during Great Lent as a symbol of the forty-day fast of Jesus (peace be upon him).
-In the fourth century, a weekly fast preceded Easter or Holy Week.
+Catholics fast during Lent as a symbol of the forty-day fast of Jesus (peace be upon him).
+In the fourth century, a week of fasting preceded Easter or Holy Week.
 And already in the seventh century, this fast was extended to forty days.
 The New Testament mentions the fasting of Jesus (peace be upon him):

-This is what the Lord means when he says in the Quran:
+This is what God means when He says in the Quran:

 “O you who believe!
-Fasting is prescribed for you, just as it was prescribed for your predecessors, so that you may be afraid” (Quran 2:283)
+Fasting is prescribed for you, just as it was prescribed for your predecessors, so perhaps you will be afraid."
+(Quran 2:283)

 One of the best righteous deeds

-While in most religions fasting is observed as a cleansing from sins, in Islam this type of worship has a different goal - drawing closer to God.
-The recognition of the Lord precedes righteousness, and therefore, fasting is of great importance in Islam.
-When Prophet Muhammad (peace and blessings of Allaah be upon him) was asked:
+While in most religions fasting is observed as a cleansing from sins, in Islam this type of worship has a different goal - getting closer to God.
+Recognition of God precedes righteousness, and therefore fasting is of great importance in Islam.
+When the Prophet Muhammad (peace and blessings of Allaah be upon him) was asked:

-"Which business is the best?"
+“Which case is the best?”
 He replied: “Fasting, for nothing compares to it.”(Al-Nasai)

 Different sides of the post

 A person at this level observes all the rules of fasting: abstains from food, drink and sexual intercourse for 29-30 days annually.
-A person at this level does not discern the spiritual side of fasting.
+A person at this level does not distinguish the spiritual side of fasting.
 This is the lowest level that must be present for fasting to be considered correct from an Islamic point of view.
-Of course, there is also a spiritual advantage at this level - for following the prescription of God.
-However, don't be content with just that.
-After all, fasting is much more than just observing traditions.
+Of course, there is a spiritual advantage at this level - for following the instructions of God.
+However, you should not be content with just this.
+After all, fasting is much more than simply observing traditions.
 And the ritual level cannot serve as a cleansing of the soul from sins.

 "Physical" level

-The Prophet (peace and blessings of Allaah be upon him) used to break his fast with a few fresh or dried dates and a glass of water right before the start of the prayer.
-At this level, hunger and thirst during fasting generates a sense of compassion for the starving and dying of thirst and hunger in other parts of the world.
+The Prophet (peace and blessings of Allaah be upon him) used to break his fast with a few fresh or dried dates and a glass of water just before starting his prayer.
+At this level, hunger and thirst during fasting generate a feeling of compassion for those starving and dying of thirst and hunger in other parts of the world.

-« A person may get nothing from fasting but hunger and thirst.”(Ibn Maja).
+« A person may get nothing from fasting except hunger and thirst.”(Ibn Majah).

-Those who are able to restrain themselves from permitted intimacy during fasting will not find it difficult to refrain from prohibited sexual intercourse outside of fasting.
+Anyone who is able to restrain himself from permitted intimacy during fasting will not find it difficult to restrain himself from forbidden sexual relations outside of fasting.

 Emotional level

 Here a person learns to keep locked up the negative emotions languishing in the head and heart.
 As you know, one of the most destructive feelings is anger.
-Fasting helps to cope with it.
+Fasting helps to cope with it too.
 As the hadith says:

-“When one of you is fasting, let him avoid unseemly deeds and useless talk.
-And if someone starts offending him or arguing with him, let him say: “I will fast” (Sahih Al-Bukhari)
+“When one of you fasts, let him avoid inappropriate activities and useless conversations.
+And if someone begins to offend him or argue with him, let him say: “I am fasting.”
+(Sahih Al-Bukhari)

-So, at this level, a fasting person should refrain from all kinds of negative emotions: meaningless conversations and heated arguments.
-Even if the fasting person is convinced that he is right, by leaving the dispute, he will only win.
-During fasting, it is easy to tame even jealousy and envy, since everyone follows the same precept and no one can stand out in any way.
+So, at this level, the fasting person should refrain from all kinds of negative emotions: meaningless conversations and heated arguments.
+Even if the fasting person is convinced that he is right, leaving the dispute will only benefit him.
+During fasting, it is easy to tame even jealousy and envy, since everyone follows the same instructions and no one can stand out in any way.

 Psychological level